cunarist/solie/package/README.md

 ## 📖 Documentation

-Read the [documentation](https://solie-docs.cunarist.com) to understand how to turn on auto-trading, make your own strategies with the interal API, and get involved in Solie development.
+Read the [documentation](https://solie-docs.cunarist.com) to understand how to turn on auto-trading, make your own strategies with the internal API, and get involved in Solie development.

 ## 🤲 Development Support